mandelsoft/documents/config/README.md

 </center>

 It is able to handle multiple, potentially different installations by explicit free coding able to execute any manipulation of a target environment.

+To make this kind of abstraction available again for the implementation of particular installer code a dynamic configuration description should be chosen.
+It allows combining the expressive power of such a configuration model with the necessary flexibility on the implementation level.

 An example for such a framework can be the [Kubernetes Resource Model](https://github.com/kubernetes/design-proposals-archive/blob/main/architecture/resource-management.md) architecture, which provides a framework for running operators written in arbitrary general